 According to a 2019 IDC survey, 64% of ERP systems have been breached in the last 24 months.
 In addition, the 2021 Ponemon Institute Cost of a Data Breach Report pegs the average cost of a data breach at $4.24M, and the 2020 Cost of Insider Threat Report found that negligent employees or contractors were the biggest cause (63%) of insider threats.
 These findings are a clear indicator that many enterprises still struggle to control access to sensitive ERP data.

 How Step-Up Authentication Protects Data

-Step-up authentication allows security teams to implement an MFA challenge in-line with sensitive data fields like Social Security Number, Credit Card Information, bank accounts details, or any other sensitive field inside your ERP applications.
-It puts a control mechanism at the data field level creating an additional layer of security within your ERP systems to protect data, minimize exposure, and mitigate risk.
+Step-up authentication allows security teams to implement an MFA challenge in line with sensitive data fields like Social Security Number, Credit Card Information, bank account details, or any other sensitive field inside your ERP applications.
+It puts a control mechanism at the data field level, creating an additional layer of security within your ERP systems to protect data, minimize exposure, and mitigate risk.

 The Need For Dynamic Step-Up Authentication